cheinisch/minniark/README.md

 ### Docker Container

-You can also install LensFlow via Docker.
+You can also install Framora via Docker.
 The easiest way to do this is with the following commands:
 ```
-mkdir lensflow
+mkdir Framora
-cd lensflow
+cd Framora
-curl -o docker-compose.yml https://raw.githubusercontent.com/cheinisch/LensFlow/refs/heads/main/docker/docker-compose.yml
+curl -o docker-compose.yml https://raw.githubusercontent.com/cheinisch/Framora/refs/heads/main/docker/docker-compose.yml
 docker-compose up -d
 ```